kennysmithed/oels2022/oels_practical_wk3_notes.md

 ```

-## [More challenging] Sprouse (2011) actually uses a rather different layout and type of response: he has participants enter a numerical value for each sentence, has multiple judgments presented on a single page, and provides a reference sentence (e.g. an example sentence which should receive a score of 100) at the top of each page.
+### [More challenging] Sprouse (2011) actually uses a rather different layout and type of response: he has participants enter a numerical value for each sentence, has multiple judgments presented on a single page, and provides a reference sentence (e.g. an example sentence which should receive a score of 100) at the top of each page.
 Can you replace our simple yes/no judgment trials with something more like what Sprouse did, using the jsPsych [survey-text plugin](https://www.jspsych.org/7.3/plugins/survey-text/)?

 The place to start here is with the documentation for that plugin.
-In particular, I note that it's got a `preamble` parameter for displaying text at the top (which we could use to display our reference sentence), and then we can provide a list of questions.
+In particular, I note that it's got a `preamble` parameter for displaying text at the top (which we could use to display our reference sentence), and then we can provide a list of questions (which will be our judgments).
 The documentation on the format of those questions is a bit cryptic, but the examples further down the page are very helpful.
+Copying, pasting and then tweaking one of those examples I end up with:

 ```js
 var survey_text_judgment_trial = {